TVLuke/stickerbox/README.md

 # Stickerbox

-This bit of code controlls LEDs on a Stickerbox.
+This bit of code controls LEDs on a Stickerbox.

 ## Contribute

-Aside from bugfixing or creating new features, which would be possible everywhere, one way to contribute is to add new animations. before doing so some info might be relevant.
+Aside from bug fixing or creating new features, which would be possible everywhere, one way to contribute is to add new animations.
+Before doing so some info might be relevant.

 ### Relevant Data Structures